storj/docs/app/(docs)/node/faq/how-do-i-check-my-l2-payouts/page.md

 ![](https://link.us1.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/A9Wtk342aTte-ic4IKik6_image.png)

 {% callout type="info"  %}
 If you do not see the notification "zkSync is opted-in", then you did not enable zkSync in the configuration of the node.
-See [](docId:6TX_ve1PyUrXuwax-mWWw) how to opt in.
 {% /callout %}

 ## Payout Information